To Steal the Labor of Others: The Bitter Lessons of Africatown, AL

 In 1931, with most of the damage done, African Town enjoyed a brief revival.
 Cudjo Lewis, the last remaining survivor of the slave ship Clotilda, was celebrated for his adventurous life as well as his exotic Africanness.
 At the urgings of white audiences he sang songs in his native tongue and recounted his experiences of being kidnapped, transported and enslaved.

-But while those audiences thrilled to the bone-in-the-nose images of black savages being subjugated, they were less interested in knowing how a hard working, resourceful man, rich in land, dedicated to family and community, had ended up in poverty.
+But while those rapt audiences thrilled to the bone-in-the-nose images of black savages being subjugated, they were less interested in knowing how a hard working, resourceful person, rich in land, dedicated to family and community, had ended up in poverty.

 Four years later, Cudjo Lewis died, severing the last link with African slavery in the United States.